43-Year-Old Kicker – Indianapolis Colts

 Adam Vinatieri Contract Information:

-Signed a two-year deal with the Colts in March of 2014.
+Signed two-year, $6 million contract with Colts in March of 2016.

-The Colts have signed Vinatieri to a two-year contract, the Indianapolis Star reports.
+The Colts and Vinatieri agreed to a contract extension Tuesday, the team's official site reports.

 To instantly reveal our fantasy analysis of every player – including Adam Vinatieri – simply subscribe now.